 For most however, we think it’s safe to say that no one wants to wear a suit, nor work somewhere where they have to every day, so again the smart casual route should take preference.
 Wear a smart jacket, smart shirt with/without a jumper, a pair of fitted dark jeans and a pair of clean and smart shoes.

-You can choose to add a tie to this combination should you want to smarten and formalise it further, but stay with a muted solid colour, not dots, strips or patterns.
+You can choose to add a tie to this combination should you want to smarten and formalize it further, but stay with a muted solid color, not dots, strips or patterns.
 You are selling yourself as someone who cares and knows about design.

 Beards and hair

 This hopefully goes without saying, but if you have a beard that is long, medium or short, or even just stubble, then make sure it is trimmed and neat.
 There is nothing worse than a beard at random and patchy lengths.

 Equally, try to get a haircut before your interview and make yourself look as well-groomed as possible.